 What does ICHTHYS mean?
 The word ICHTHYS is commonly found on décor in church.
 The word is carved into crosses, appears in stained glass windows, and is etched onto communion wafers.

 Why is ICHTHYS sometimes spelled IXOYE?
-The IXOYE version of the word is not transliterated English but Greek.
-The Greek letters are in capital, not lowercase.
+The IXOYE version of the word is not transliterated into English but in Greek.
+The Greek letters are capitalized, not lowercase.
 The letter “I” is a Greek iota.
 The “X” is a Greek chi.
 The “O” is a theta.
 The “Y” is an upsilon.
 The “E” is a sigma.

 The Christian Cross: Latin Cross or Crucifix?

 The cross is the most recognizable symbol of Christianity, in the Protestant tradition or in any other.
-The purpose of the tee-shaped design, with a long vertical bar and a smaller horizontal bar affixed and intersecting one-third of the way down the horizontal bar, was to provide maximum functionality as a device used for execution during the Roman Empire.
+The purpose of the T-shaped design, with a long vertical bar and a smaller horizontal bar affixed and intersecting one-third of the way down the horizontal bar, was to provide maximum functionality as a device used for execution during the Roman Empire.
 (Also see Why Don’t Protestants Use Crucifixes?)

 Why is the Protestant cross empty?
 Protestants prefer an empty cross to a crucifix.
 Crucifixes, which are crosses that depict Jesus nailed to them, are common in traditions like Roman Catholicism.
-Most Protestants use empty crosses, historically referred to a Latin cross, because it reminds them that Jesus is not dead, but alive.
+Most Protestants use empty crosses, historically referred to as a Latin cross, because it reminds them that Jesus is not dead but alive.

 Some Protestants also believe that displaying an image on Jesus’ body is a violation of the second commandment about creating graven images: “You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth” (Exod.
 20:4, ESV).
 (Also see Why Don’t Protestants Make the Sign of the Cross?)